vozovoz/apiv2/en/docs/structure/cargo.md

           "height": 0.5,
           "quantity": 3,
           "weight": 8,
-          "wrapping": {} // here used only volume wrapping }
+          "wrapping": {} // here used only volumetric wrapping }
       ]
     },